 It’s best to step back and take a larger view to understand U.S. involvement in Vietnam in the 1960s and early 70’s.
 Southeast Asia had a long history of war and occupation dating back centuries, including China’s attempts to take over from the 11th to 18th centuries.
-As Europe carved up Asia in the 19th century, with Britain in Burma (Myanmar), Malaya (Singapore & Malaysia), Shanghai, and Hong Kong, and the Dutch in the East Indies (Indonesia), the French grabbed their piece of the pie, starting in earnest by 1858-59.
+As Europe carved up Asia in the 19th century, with Britain in Burma (Myanmar), Malaya (Singapore & Malaysia), Shanghai, and Hong Kong, and the Dutch in the East Indies (Indonesia), the French grabbed their piece of the pie, starting in earnest in 1858.
 By 1893, French Indochina included what we now call Vietnam, Laos, and Cambodia.
 Most of what’s now Thailand, then called Siam by the British, was a buffer between the French and British colonies.

-With France being overwhelmed by Germany during World War II, the Japanese invaded this territory in their quest for tin and rubber in 1940.
+With France being overwhelmed by Germany during World War II, Japan invaded this territory in their quest for tin and rubber in 1940.
 That led the U.S. to question its trading partnership with Japan since they then stood poised to threaten U.S. oil in Dutch Indonesia, to the east.
 President Franklin Roosevelt cut off oil and steel exports to Japan, setting the stage for Pearl Harbor and the Pacific War.

-After the Potsdam Conference toward the end of WWII, the U.S. helped China and Britain liberate the Vietnamese from Japanese control, in the northern and southern parts of the country, respectively.
+After the Potsdam Conference toward the end of WWII, the U.S. helped China and Britain liberate the Vietnamese from Japanese control in the northern and southern parts of the country, respectively.
 After Japan retreated, the French weren’t able to regain control over the country, especially in the north, despite U.S. funding.

 North Vietnam won independence from France in 1954 under the leadership of Ho Chi Minh as hundreds of thousands of Vietnamese died in the process, embittering the population toward Westerners.
 For his part, Ho had a favorable view of the U.S., having lived in Brooklyn and Boston briefly as a young man and having heard Woodrow Wilson speak eloquently, if unsuccessfully, on behalf of self-determination (self-rule) at the Versailles Peace Conference following WWI.
 From Paris, Ho moved to the USSR in the 1920s, where he became a Marxist.
 He was grateful for Western help expelling the Japanese in WWII and even briefly called his troops the Viet-American army.
 Ho based Vietnam’s independence declaration on the U.S. version from 1776, surrounded by OSS agents (precursors to the CIA) in Hanoi while he quoted from Jefferson on the same afternoon that Japan was surrendering to the U.S. to end World War II.
 But President Harry Truman was not enthused about his leftist leanings as Ho guided the communist Việt Minh.

-Earlier, Franklin Roosevelt and British Prime Minister Winston Churchill vowed in their 1941 Atlantic Charter to support decolonization, or independence movements, in the postwar world.
+Earlier, Franklin Roosevelt (FDR) and British Prime Minister Winston Churchill vowed in their 1941 Atlantic Charter to support decolonization, or independence movements, in the postwar world.
 On board the Prince of Wales, they proclaimed support for the “right of all peoples to choose the form of government under which they will live.”
 Unlike Churchill, FDR wasn’t just paying lip service; he seemed to genuinely dislike colonialism.
 At the Casablanca Conference during WWII in 1943, he told his son, “Don’t think for a moment, Elliot, that Americans would be dying in the Pacific tonight if it hadn’t been for the shortsighted greed of the French and English and Dutch.”
 Colonialism wasn’t all bad for the subject countries.
 The masters invested a lot in education, healthcare, and infrastructure (railroads, communication, canals, etc.) that their subjects might not otherwise have been able to afford.
 However, at its core, colonialism was racist and exploitive.
 Whites came mainly to plunder natural resources while patting themselves on the back for helping the racially inferior and even complaining about the burden (e.g. Rudyard Kipling).

 Regarding Indochina in particular, FDR said in 1943 that the country shouldn’t be given back to France after the war, who despite being there for a century had “done absolutely nothing with the place to improve the lot of the people.”
 However, a lot changed over the next decade, namely the onset of the Cold War.
 Under Truman, the U.S. was dedicated to preventing the spread of communism, especially after NSC-68 (1950) declared that they would fight communism anywhere and everywhere on the Eurasian continent.
 What if an emerging country wanted to be both independent and communist?
 Vietnam put America in a bind.
 On one hand, they supported decolonization, had declared as much during WWII, and famously jumpstarted the movement by throwing off the British yoke in 1776.
 On the other hand, they were dedicated to stopping communist expansion.
 The upshot was that the U.S. supported countries gaining their independence from Europeans — ushering out the era depicted in the cartoon above — but not if the new, independent country was a communist dictatorship or even a socialist democracy.
 Vietnam appeared headed for a communist dictatorship.
 Like Korea, Vietnam is contiguous with China, and the U.S. wanted to stop the spread of the “red menace” out of China even if it wasn’t willing to go so far as to overthrow Mao’s government within China itself.
 NSC-68 trumped the Atlantic Charter.